April 1, 1865 - During the U.S.

 April 26, 1986 -

-At the Chernobyl nuclear power plant in the Ukraine, an explosion resulted
+At the Chernobyl nuclear power plant in the Ukraine, an explosion caused a meltdown of the nuclear fuel and spread a radioactive cloud

-to have died with an additional thousand cases of cancer expected.
+to have died while an additional thousand cases of cancer from radiation were expected.
 The

-plant was then encased in a concrete tomb to prevent the release of
+plant was then encased in a solid concrete tomb to prevent the release of

 further radiation.